residing at ingynbin[1]

 unlacing tamarinds

-Elegant in departure, in contrast to the stumpy egrets, who hunch smaller bodies before propelling steadfastly upward and outward – quite different birds who engage with the sky.
-We meditate like this, the dancer and the engineer, turn by turn.
+Meanwhile, the egrets hunch smaller bodies before propelling steadfastly upward and outward.
+We meditate like this, the dancer and the engineer.

-[11] From the crumbling pool ledge, Kwau Soe plucks tiny thumb-sized tortoise, head withdrawn, legs flailing – a reminder of the panicked pigeon upstairs.
-When returned to the murky water, jutting its head and scrambling its legs, it promptly disappears beneath the water’s surface.
-Its sky.
-Further along, we spy an old-style gnat altar atop a pedestal (‘2005’ the inscription), with a couple of trays decked in ageing foliage placed before it.
-Kwau Soe explains how the monks, in arahant Webu’s day, sneaked outside at night and surreptitiously approached the nearby raised platform raised, where they’d stand dumbstruck for hours watching the monk’s elevated physical form.
-His body hovered for hours, utterly composed.
-Cleary a feat beyond the small tortoise’s—or distraught pigeon’s—or my—capability!
+[11] From the crumbling pool ledge, Kwau Soe plucks a thumb-sized tortoise, head withdrawn — a mute reminder of the panicked pigeon.
+Returned to the murky water, its head juts and legs thrash, until the creature disappears under the surface.
+Its sky, its form of release.
+Walking further, we come across an old-style gnat altar set atop a pedestal (‘2005’ the inscription reads), arrayed with a couple of trays of faded foliage.
+Kwau Soe explains how, in arahant Webu’s day, the monks would sneak around at night and make their way to the nearby elevated wooden platform.
+There they would stand spellbound watching the meditating monk’s body hover for long periods above the platform, utterly composed.
+Certainly a feat beyond the tortoise’s — or the distraught pigeon’s — or our — capability!

-Also… clearly beyond that of Webu’s dilapidated vehicle, brought here to the west side of the monastery for restoration.
-The old Valiant Plymouth had been used to transport Sayadaw over the local roads, mostly dirt with occasional clumps of stone, impossible to negotiate in the rains.
-A devotee has had it towed back from neighbouring Kin-Oo.
-But it’s in poor shape: faded blue paint, rusted hubcaps, gashed tyres, no
+Clearly also a feat beyond that of Sayadaw’s vehicle, a dilapidated old Valiant Plymouth, recently returned to the monastery for restoration.
+It had been used to transport him over the local roads, mostly dirt with occasional clusters of stone, though they proved impossible to negotiate in the rains.
+A devotee has had it towed back from neighbouring Kin-Oo village.
+It’s in poor shape: faded blue paint, rusted hubcaps, gashed tyres, no steering wheel, gutted inside,

-steering wheel—gutted, it lacks even upholstery and an engine!
-Together we push it into the specially constructed garage and then wander back to view Webu’s private residence, alongside his meditation hut.
+lacking even upholstery and an engine!
+The three of us push it into the specially constructed garage and then wander back to view Webu’s private residence, alongside the meditation hut.

-[12] On approaching the residence, I am informed of recent break-ins, resulting in smashed and emptied donation boxes.
-However, to our surprise, once inside we are greeted by a local woman who is arranging fresh smelling bouquets into vases scattered around the place:
+[12] On our approach, I am informed by my companions of recent break-ins, resulting in smashed and emptied donation boxes.
+However, to our surprise, inside we are greeted by a local woman who has arranged fresh smelling, colourful flowers in vases scattered around the main room:

 entering the hallowed abode